nguyenphucthanh/layer-plugin/README.md

 Available value: `true | false`

 Enable closing layer when pressing `Esc` key.

+###forceFullHeight (default: false)
+Available value: `true | false`

+* true: force layer height to full screen if the content is shorter than window size.
+This option will disable `maxHeight`.

+* false: leave the height auto

 ##HTML5 History API
 At first, you have to define ID for your layer element, or plugin will create a random id for layer if you forget to do so.